ranganathkn554/RKN-Portfolio/README.md

-It is demonstration of my web development skills as my portfolio which includes my acedamic detials such as Skills, Projects, certificates ..stc.
+It is demonstration of my web development skills as my portfolio which includes my acedamic details such as Skills, Projects, certificates ..stc.